built-on-openfin/workspace-starter/how-to/workspace-native-window-integration/README.md

 | queryMinLength                   | How many characters should be typed before filtering the list?                                                                                                                                                                                                                                                                                                       |
 | queryAgainst                     | What do you wish to run the query against when inspecting your search results.
 An array of entries.
 If not specified it will default to ["title"].
 Since this example stores the app definition inside of a cli search result's data field you can add data.tags to the array so that it will see if the query matches the start of a tag e.g. ["title","data.tags"] |

----

-**NOTE ABOUT THE MANIFEST**
+### Note About The Manifest

-## This is a demo application for learning and is not meant for production use.
+> This is a demo application for learning and is not meant for production use.
 Please use this as a way of seeing how you might approach configuring your store.

 These are settings you can experiment with (e.g., if you already have your own CDS for apps, you can update the URL and restart the Workspace Platform.
 Your server will need to support CORS).